golang/website/_content/blog/type-inference.md

 int ≡ C      => C ➞ int     // first struct field type
 ```

-When we arrive at the second struct field type we get
+When we get to the second struct field type we have

 ```Go
 []A ≡ []C => A ≡ C